squidfunk/mkdocs-material/docs/setup/adding-social-links.md

 # Adding social links

-The footer of your project documentation is a good place to add links to websites or platforms you or your company are using as additional marketing channels, e.g. :fontawesome-brands-medium:{: style="color: #00AB6C" }, :fontawesome-brands-twitter:{: style="color: #1DA1F2" } or
+The footer of your project documentation is a great place to add links to websites or platforms you or your company are using as additional marketing channels, e.g. :fontawesome-brands-medium:{: style="color: #00AB6C" }, :fontawesome-brands-twitter:{: style="color: #1DA1F2" } or